daleao/sdv/Ponds/README.md

 5. **Radioactive enrichment:**
     - Ponds containing Radioactive or Mutant fish species are able to enrich any ores dropped inside, turning them into radioactive ore after a few days.
     - Enrichment time is longer for cheaper ore, and is also reduced the higher the pond's population.
-6. **Family sharing:**
-    - If the player has [Walk Of Life](../Professions)'s Aquarist profession, which allows Legendary Fish Ponds, then extended family pairs can be raised together (in the same pond) with their legendary counterparts.
-An Angler (Angler + Ms. Angler) couple will be able to mate under these conditions.
-    - If [More New Fish](https://www.nexusmods.com/stardewvalley/mods/3578) is installed, Tui and La count as a family pair.
-They produce essences instead of roe, and, if placed together in the same pond, may produce a Galaxy Soul instead.

 ## Compatibility